BDC-Academy/d3-introduction--solution/README.md

 ## Description

 D3.js is a JavaScript library that can be used to manipulate the DOM in a data driven way.
-D# enables you to &#39;bind&#39; data to the Document Object Model (DOM) and update the DOM based on changes in the data.
+D3 enables you to &#39;bind&#39; data to the Document Object Model (DOM) and update the DOM based on changes in the data.

 D3 provides and uses selections, dynamic properties, transformations, a chaining syntax and whole lot of utility functions to enable you to create fast and powerfull visualizations.